motion-333/motion2/README.md

   videos beyond the initial view.

 - `manage_layout.py` lets you assign images or videos to grid cells for a specific folder.
-Layout information is stored in `layouts/<folder>.json` and loaded when the folder is selected in the interface.
+Layout information is stored in `layouts/<folder>.json` as a fallback, but the pages now read layouts from the browser's `localStorage` so updates made in the builder appear immediately.

 - `builder.html` offers a drag-and-drop layout builder.
 It lists the folders found in `static/pf` and, when one is chosen, shows its files.
-Drag any item onto the grid and it will scale to a number of squares based on its aspect ratio (e.g. a 4:5 photo spans 4×5 cells).
-Items remain draggable after placement and may overlap.
-Click **Save** to download the resulting layout JSON for the `layouts/` directory.
+Drag any item onto the 32×32 grid and it snaps to these small cells while keeping the item's aspect ratio.
+Items stay draggable and may overlap.
+The layout is stored in `localStorage` under `layout_<folder>` so `index.html` updates live when it changes.

 ## Usage